 Color Palette: Pale and muted neutrals with the occasional hint of color

 Decorative Elements: Geometric or colorful accent pillows, plants in plain pots or vases, woven area rugs, wool throws, contemporary artwork with simple frames

 Materials: Textural fabrics like wool, linen, silk, and jute; wood in natural tones, tile, iron, and chrome

 Furniture: Clean-lined, simple, and structured, often featuring exposed legs and natural wood tones

 Outfitting a room with mostly muted tones and neutral furniture, like our soft grey Ricardo Sofa, lets statement pieces like a patterned area rug stand out.

 Less is more when it comes to contemporary furniture and other staple pieces.
-Simple and streamlined elements like crisp white linens and our Olga Metal Platform Bed make it easy to switch out statement pieces as tastes and trends change.
+Simple and streamlined elements like crisp white linens and a metal platform bed make it easy to switch out statement pieces as tastes and trends change.

 Mid century modern design is influenced by popular trends of the 1930’s - 1960’s.
 This aesthetic focuses largely on a connection to nature, but also embraces shapes and materials that are a little avant-garde.
 Natural light, earthy tones, greenery, and wooden elements are largely emphasized.
 When incorporating mid century modern design, consider these principles:

 Overall Look: Organic, earthy, pure and simplistic, comfortable, and practical

 Color Palette: Dark, warm neutrals accented with saturated earth tones, like rust, mustard, and avocado